CopilotC-Nvim/CopilotChat.nvim/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 > [!NOTE]
+> We are excited to announce that we are currently migrating the plugin to fully Lua in the [canary](https://github.com/CopilotC-Nvim/CopilotChat.nvim/tree/canary) branch.

+> [!NOTE]
 > A new command, `CopilotChatBuffer` has been added.
 It allows you to chat with Copilot using the entire content of the buffer.

 > [!NOTE]